Cox vs. DISH

 If you’re interested in Cox’s TV plans and need internet service, bundles are the way to save.
 Its combo packages range from $149.99 to $189.99 a month.
 With Cox’s internet packages ranging from $19.99 a month to $99.99 a month, you have opportunities to save $20 or more each month.

-DISH can be bundled with Frontier internet, which saves you about $10 a month.
+DISH can be bundled with Frontier internet, although this won’t save you any money.
 If you don’t want to bundle, you can take a look at our Five Best Internet Providers to help select a standalone internet provider.

 Final take: Is Cox or DISH better?

 Cox and DISH are both solid TV providers.
 In this battle, though, DISH takes the title because of its lower price points and bigger channel lineups.